Demonstrate an understanding of teacher vs. child directed activities. #4075

 8. Demonstrate an understanding of how to engage all children and youth in leadership activities.

-10. Demonstrate an understanding of how ongoing preventive health and wellness care affects child development
+9. Demonstrate an understanding of prenatal development and its impact on child development

 15. Demonstrate an understanding of how to create a natural outdoor classroom that supports child development in all areas.